Bolton Wanderers F.C.: Few highs and many lows (1958–1995)

-While Bolton finished fourth the following season, the next 20 years would prove to be a fallow period.
+While Bolton finished fourth the following season, the next 20 years proved to be a fallow period.
 The club suffered relegation to the Second Division in 1963–64, and were then relegated again to the Third Division for the first time in their history in 1970–71.
 This stay in the Third Division lasted just two years before the club were promoted as champions in 1972–73.
 Hopes were high at Burnden Park in May 1978 when Bolton sealed the Second Division title and gained promotion to the First Division.
 However, they only remained there for two seasons before being relegated.

 Following relegation in 1980, Bolton signed up talented striker Brian Kidd, as they prepared to challenge for a quick return to the First Division.
 Kidd scored a hat-trick in his third game for Bolton, a 4–0 win over Newcastle United in the league, but the rest of the season was a struggle as Bolton finished close to the relegation places.
 By the end of the 1981–82 season, Bolton were no closer to promotion and had lost several key players including Peter Reid and Neil Whatmore.
 The following season Bolton were relegated to the Third Division after losing 4–1 at Charlton Athletic on the final day.